 The interiors of the Mausoleum are cool and light filters in through white marble screens fitted to the red sandstone arches.
 While the red and white effect is quite striking from the outside, the light filtering in from the screens lights up the richly decorated interiors with a soft glow.
 I can see many tombs in small chambers leading off from the central vault.
 The guide informs me that these are the tombs of other members of the royal family, including those of Shakrul Nisha Begum and Aram Bano, Akbar’s daughters.

 After a visit to Akbar’s burial chamber, and with the prayer still echoing, I take a walk around the premises.
 There are hardly any tourists and the wide, arched passageways that run on all four sides of the Mausoleum are empty and peaceful.
-Some of the arches are covered with screens, while many of them are not leading to sunlight creating some beautiful patterns and light and shadow effects on the floors and walls.
+Some of the arches are covered with screens; some of them are not leading to sunlight creating some beautiful patterns and light and shadow effects on the floors and walls.
 I spend quite some time delighting in this play of light.

-There are a lot of birds here, particularly parrots and parakeets.
+There are a lot of birds here, particularly parakeets.
 The green of their feathers contrast quite beautifully with the red of the sandstone and create numerous photo-ops.
 A walk around the complex also reveals well-laid out and well-maintained gardens, with lots of trees and flowering beds.
 But the water channels stand empty, either due to a water shortage or fear of becoming breeding grounds for mosquitoes.

 History says that Akbar (1542–1605) was perhaps the greatest of all the Mughal emperors.
 He expanded and consolidated the Mughal Empire in India, and his liberal outlook and belief in all faiths, his patronage of art, architecture, literature and culture ensured that his reign was marked by growth in all spheres.
 It was because of this reason that I was surprised to see Akbar’s simple, stark and unadorned burial chamber which, in my opinion, is an indication of his greatness and humility.
 And yet, if one were to equate his greatness with the number of visitors coming to visit his tomb, it is like he has been forgotten.
 In fact, most people coming to Agra visit only the Taj and maybe Fatehpur Sikri, if they have the time.
 Sikandra, however, lies forgotten, but thankfully not neglected. :-)